 Let’s start with a stereotypical introduction to satellites.
 And then we will proceed with the introduction of satellite communication.
-NASA defines satellites as objects that revolve around larger objects.
-By that logic, the earth is a satellite for the sun, the moon is a satellite of earth.
+NASA defines satellites as objects that revolve around more massive objects.
+By that logic, the earth is a satellite for the sun.
+And the moon is a satellite of the earth.
 Man-made satellites are then bodies that revolve around the earth.
-These satellites are extremely costly and are sent to orbit the earth for various purposes.
+These satellites are extraordinarily costly and are sent to orbit the earth for various purposes.
 For the proper execution of their intended functions, it is necessary for engineers to be in contact with the satellites.
 This connection allows them to control the satellite, request data, transmit data and keep a tab on its operational status.

 What is the history of satellites?

-It is hard to pinpoint the origin of satellites exactly, but the British scientist and fiction writer Arthur Clarke is famous for having proposed the advantages of using satellites and wireless communication in the year 1945, 12 years before the first satellite was launched.
+It is hard to pinpoint the origin of satellites exactly.
+Still, the British scientist and fiction writer Arthur Clarke is famous for having proposed the advantages of using satellites and wireless communication in the year 1945, 12 years before the first satellite was launched.
 The geostationary orbit that was suggested by him is also known as the Clarke orbit in his honor.

 We will take a more in-depth look into some of the main events in the history of satellites in subsequent posts.

 What are the uses of satellites apart from their usual applications like communication, weather forecast, etc.?

 Satellites have many other uses apart from allowing you to watch TV.
 For starters, GPS.

 Navigational satellites help aircraft, ships, military, and emergency relief operations navigate to their desired destinations with an accuracy of a few meters.
 They also help you find the location of your next Pokemon on Pokemon Go.
 Meteorological satellites study cloud systems, auroras, wildfires, snow cover, ocean currents and sand storms.
 They also allow you to check the weather on your phone before you decide to step outside and find a Pokemon.